zyoJoef/Homelab-Journey/7: 06-26-2026/README.md

 <h2>Note</h2>
 <p>
-    I didn't knew that it is still a router, so I might probably just add a dedicated router again in the future, but for the mean time this should do.
+    I didn't knew that it is still a switch, so I might probably just add a dedicated router again in the future, but for the mean time this should do.
 <br>
 <br>
     Furthermore, since this gave a new IP address to each of the devices connencted to it, I had to reconfigure everything again such as their IP & MAC Address, Static DNS and others.